IPA.CONF(5) IPA.CONF(5)

 to the command string.

-alone (global commands) and in autorule, rulepat, rule, limit, sublimit
+placed alone (global commands) and in autorule, rulepat, rule, limit,

 If these sections are placed alone (see below usage of these sections

-in other sections), then they can contain only exec and sync_exec
+inside other sections), then they can contain only sync_exec, ictl

 The algorithm of running commands in startup (shutdown) sections is the